3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 This 3MF extension specification defines a new \<beamlattice> element that lives as child of the \<mesh> element from the core 3MF specification, as the lattice structures are intended to be subject to the same coordinate system as the underlying mesh.
 A beamlattice MUST only be added to a mesh object of type "model" or "solidsupport".

-The triangle mesh geometry MUST be unified with the lattice geometry according to the positive fill rule (for the triangles).
+The positive fill rule (as defined in the Core Specification) MUST first be applied to the triangle mesh geometry and lattice geometry separately and independently.
+Then the triangle mesh geometry MUST be unified with the lattice geometry according to the positive fill rule (for the triangles).
 In case of an overlap, the properties of the triangle mesh geometry MUST prevail in the overlapping region.

 If a beamlattice is added to a mesh object, the mesh MAY consist of no triangles.
 This allows the representation of lattice-only objects.

 >**Note:** This is relaxing the rules of the core specification, but is not a breaking change, as the beamlattice extension MUST always be a required extension.

-This implies that the geometric surface of the lattice MUST be transformed as the mesh itself, i.e. translated, rotated, scaled and sheared as defined in the build items and components of the core specification.
+This implies that the geometric surface of the lattice MUST be transformed as the mesh itself, i.e. translated, rotated, scaled, mirrored and sheared as defined in the build items and components of the core specification.
+Should the beam lattice contain a clipping mesh or a representation mesh then any transform applied to the lattice MUST also be applied to these meshes.

->**Note:** The corresponding rules for mirroring are applied implicitly.

-## 1.1.
+## 2.1.
 Beamlattice

 Element **\<beamlattice>**